 Who are less than sixteen and more than 70 years of age,

-who have undergone excess gone Snehakarma and sweating therapies,
+Who have undergone excessive Snehakarma and sweating therapies,

 Udara – ascites, intestinal obstruction / enlargement of the abdomen,